TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Movie News: 'Shazam!'
-Villain Touted Read More
+    *   Movie News: New 'Red Sonja' on Its Way Read More
-    *   Trailer Roundup: 'Downsizing,' 'The Disaster Artist' and 'Pottersville' Read More
+    *   Watch: Final 'Fifty Shades Freed' Trailer Released Read More
-    *   How the 'Thor: Ragnarok' Post-Credits Scenes Set Up 'Avengers: Infinity War' Read More
+    *   Disney Has Talked to 21st Century Fox About Buying Its Movie and TV Properties Read More

     Explore Content
     *   Movie Reviews